ChainSafe/forest/README.md

 For more in-depth usage and sample use cases, please refer to the Forest Docker documentation in the [Forest Book].
 Keep in mind that the `latest` tag is the latest stable release.
-If you want to current development build, use the `edge` tag.
+If you want to use the current development build, use the `edge` tag.

 ## Dependencies